LabShengLi/nanome/index.md

     --genome https://storage.googleapis.com/jax-nanopore-01-project-data/nanome-input/ecoli.tar.gz
 ```

-`-profile` is the bundle of paramters used for singularity, `--dsname` is the dataset name, `--input` is the FAST5 input files, and `--genome` is the reference genome file.
+`-profile` is the bundle of paramters, `--dsname` is the dataset name, `--input` is the FAST5 input files, and `--genome` is the reference genome file.

 The output of NANOME pipeline can be followings: